 Clearance will be granted only if the ACCC does not believe the merger will SLC (s 95AN).
 Authorisation, on the other hand, may be granted by the Australian Competition Tribunal even where the merger will SLC if it can be demonstrated that the merger would lead to such a benefit to the public that it should be allowed to occur (s 95AZH).

 Section 50A deals with mergers occurring outside Australia.

 Authorisation is available for all forms of conduct prohibited by Part IV of the CCA, save for misuse of market power.
 Authorisation is granted either where public benefit can be demonstrated to outweigh any anti-competitive detriment or where the public benefit is such that the conduct should be permitted (although different tests apply to different conduct, in practice they seem to apply in the same way).

 The Competition Policy Reform Act 1995, following recommendations of the Hilmer Committee in 1993, introduced a formal system of access to essential facilities.
 This is provided for in Part IIIA of the CCA.
 Subsequently a separate system of access to telecommunications facilities was established.
-The access regime is currently the subject of a Productivity Commission review.
+The access regime was recently the subject of a Productivity Commission review.

 Australian Competition and Consumer Commission